TO-5

-In electronics, TO-5 is a designation for a standardized metal semiconductor package used for transistors and some integrated circuits.
+In electronics, TO-5 (Transistor Outline 5) is a designation for a standardized metal semiconductor package used for transistors and some integrated circuits.
 The TO element stands for "transistor outline" and refers to a series of technical drawings produced by JEDEC.
 The first commercial silicon transistors, the 2N696 and 2N697 from Fairchild Semiconductor, came in a TO-5 package.

 Construction and orientation

 The tab is located 45° from pin 1, which is typically the emitter.
 The typical TO-5 package has a base diameter of 8.9 mm, a cap diameter of 8.1 mm, a cap height of 6.3 mm.
 The pins are isolated from the package by individual glass-metal seals, or by a single resin potting.
 Sometimes one pin is connected directly to the metal case.

 Variants

 Several variants of the original TO-5 package have the same cap dimensions but differ in the number and length of the leads (wires).
 Somewhat incorrectly, TO-5 and TO-39 are often used in manufacturer's literature as synonyms for any package with the cap dimensions of TO-5, regardless of the number of leads, or even for any package with the diameter of TO-5, regardless of the cap height and the number of leads.
 Compared to TO-5, for the other variants (except TO-33 and TO-42) the minimum length of the leads was shortened from 38.1 mm to 12.7 mm which is sufficient for through-hole technology and leads to a cost reduction, whereas the longer leads were needed for point-to-point construction.
 Lead lengths of 25.4 mm and 19.05 mm are quite common but were not standardized separately by JEDEC.
 There are variants with between 2 and 12 leads.
 The leads are arranged in a circle with a diameter of 5.08 mm (except TO-96, TO-97, TO-100, TO-101).
 Before the introduction of dual in-line packages in 1965, integrated circuits were packaged mostly in metal can packages such as the TO-5 variants with more than 3 leads.